 4. Are there federal laws that apply to these skilled workers?

-The Fair Labor Standards Act (FLSA) is the federal statute that also sets computer professionals in an exempt status.
+The Fair Labor Standards Act (FLSA) is the federal statute that also puts computer professionals in an exempt status.
 The FLSA is enforced by the U.S. Department of Labor (DOL).

 Under the FLSA, a worker is an exempt computer employee if he/she: